ysn551/swift-algorithm-club/Linked List/README.markdown

 }
 ```

-As with the node (atIndex :) method, the insert (_: at:) method also branches depending on whether the given index is 0 or not.
+As with node(atIndex :) method, insert(_: at:) method also branches depending on whether the given index is 0 or not.
-First, if the given index is 0, replace the value of head with the new node.

-Let's look at an example.
+First let's look at the former case.
 Suppose we have the following list and the new node labbled C.

              +---------+     +---------+
     head --->|         |---->|         |-----//----->